 PURPOSE: The International Day of Zero Waste observed every year on March 30th aims to promote sustainable consumption and production patterns, support the societal shift towards circularity and raise awareness on how zero-waste initiatives contribute to the advancement of the 2030 Agenda for Sustainable Development.
 The waste sector contributes significantly to the triple planetary crisis of climate change, biodiversity and nature loss, and pollution.
 Humanity generates an estimated 2.24 billion tons of municipal solid waste annually, of which only 55% is managed in controlled facilities.
 Every year, around 931 million tons of food is lost or wasted and up to 14 million tons of plastic waste enters aquatic ecosystems.
 Zero Waste Day reminds us of our individual and collective responsibility to reduce waste.

-EVENTS: Worldwide observance of the International Day of Zero Waste 2024.
-To celebrate the second annual International Day of Zero Waste, offices and partners from around the world are invited to organize activities and events, including creative exhibits, panel discussions, social media campaigns, training sessions and waste collection drives.
+Worldwide observance of the International Day of Zero Waste 2025.
+To celebrate the third annual International Day of Zero Waste, offices and partners from around the world are invited to organize activities and events, including creative exhibits, panel discussions, social media campaigns, training sessions and waste collection drives.
+Explore the list of upcoming worldwide activities, conferences and workshops and the events maps!

 PUBLICATIONS: Global Waste Management Outlook 2024 - In response to Resolution 2/7 from the second session (UNEP/EA.2/RES.7) of the United Nations Environment Assembly (UNEA) and reaffirmed in Resolution 4/7 from its fourth session (UNEP/EA.4/RES.7).
 Jointly published by the United Nations Environment Programme (UNEP) and the International Solid Waste Association (ISWA), the Global Waste Management Outlook 2024 report provides an update on global waste generation and the cost of waste and its management.
 Municipal solid waste generation is predicted to grow from 2.3 billion tonnes in 2023 to 3.8 billion tonnes by 2050.
 Only 62 percent of this waste is managed in controlled facilities.
 Some 2.7 billion people lack access to solid waste collection.
 Download the report.